jrief/cmsplugin-text-wrapper/README.rst

 It can be hard to maintain all possible combinations of rows and columns.

-This plugin gives the editor of a CMS page a flexible and clean way to add many different rows, each with a variable amount of columns and widths.
+This **rendering ** gives an editor of a CMS page a flexible and clean way to add many different rows, each with a variable amount of columns and widths.

 If this grid system is enforced, the editor gains control over certain parts of the layout without having to fiddle with div tags or snippets.